 The screenwriter’s new BBC1 drama Gentleman Jack gives us a window into a crucial moment in Anne Lister’s life, introducing us to Suranne Jones as the 19th century English landowner.
 But in case that leaves you hungry for more, we’ve answered some of the big questions about the true story behind the drama…

-**WARNING: CONTAINS SOME SPOILERS FOR VIEWERS OF GENTLEMAN JACK**
+**WARNING: CONTAINS SOME HISTORICAL SPOILERS FOR THE PLOT OF GENTLEMAN JACK**

 Who was the real Anne Lister?